 The key to delighting the couple is personalization.
 The couple likely loves your food already; take it one step further to make the menu feel truly special to them.

-For example, you may design a signature cocktail in honor of the newlyweds or a specialized menu item or dessert that feels unique to them.
-Food and drink is what you’re great at, so use this to your advantage!
+For example, you may design a signature cocktail in honor of the newlyweds, a specialized menu item or dessert that feels unique to them.
+Food & drink is what you’re great at—so use this to your advantage!
 After all, it’s why they chose you.

 Square offers a full suite of tools to help you manage the logistics, planning, and operational tasks needed to transform your bar or restaurant into a part-time wedding venue.